top of page

 Here’s my take on how that kind of profound change is possible.
 There’s a quote from Wayne Dyer that goes, “If you change the way you look at things, the things you look at change.”
 I believe that sums it up.
 As this mom began to have a new understanding of her son’s behavior as an SOS and not an attack, it allowed her to respond more openly to him.

 Brain science tells us that over 80% of communication is nonverbal.
-Therefore, as she responded differently, he felt the change and began to respond differently back to her.
+Therefore, as she responded differently, following Parent-centric principles, he felt the change and began to respond differently back to her.
 The long standing negative feedback loop between them began to fall away.
 A new, more positive relationship began to develop, initiated by her.

 It was not a quick fix, nor was it magic.
 They still had a lot of work ahead of them.
 However, she had changed the direction they were heading and that allowed for a different result going forward.